 Co-Founders of 1vyG

 Jessica Brown, Manuel Contreras, and Stanley Stewart founded the 1vyG Conference during their sophomore year at Brown.
 After participating in a group independent study project on the FLI college student experience, they received a Social Innovation Initiative Fellowship to develop 1vyG: the inter-Ivy League, first-generation college student network.
 They mobilized students at Brown and across the Ivy League to organize and host the first 1vyG conference at Brown University.

 Director of Strategic Initiatives

 Myesha Jemison is a senior at Princeton who was raised in Virginia Beach.
 She is majoring in Portuguese and Environmental Studies, and minoring in African Studies, African American Studies, and Spanish.
 On campus, she serves as president of the undergraduate student body, a residential advisor, a co-chair for a tutor-mentor program called Community House, and a leader within the Black community.
 Myesha is also a Gates Millennium scholar and a Mellon Mays fellow.
 She’s excited to join the team and continue doing work to increase education access for Fli students.

 Director of business development

 Joseph Vukel is a junior at Brown University concentrating in Behavioral Decision Sciences and Sociology.
-He’s involved in a variety of groups ranging from the University Finance Board to Brown’s entrepreneurship scene and explores the business community outside of College Hill.
+He’s involved in a variety of groups ranging from the University Finance Board to Brown’s entrepreneurship scene.
 A Sidney E. Frank Scholar, Joseph can often be found at SFS events at Brown.
 He’s excited to be working with Professor Gregory Elliott’s research team to explore the emotional psyche of first-generation and low-income college students from a sociological perspective.
 Joseph is also Treasurer to the 1vyG conference.

 Director of university partnerships